August 16, 2022

 Gillette’s Kiss and Tell campaign is an example of this.
 Through a survey, the male grooming brand reached out to women and made a case to men about how important it is to keep their facial hair in good shape.

 Social media must be a two-way connection between brands and customers (well, that’s how millennials view it).
-You can build genuine relationships with prospective customers by deploying social media branding and strategies in your millennial marketing.
+You can build genuine relationships with prospective customers by deploying social media branding and strategies for marketing to millennials.

 Few brands ace this game as well as Netflix does.
 The streaming platform not only listens to the pulse of the generation, but their social handles are also responsive, empathetic, and famously humorous.